If you’re wondering what’s the best green tea for PCOS, how it can help you or how to use it, then you’re in the right place.

 WHICH TYPE OF GREEN TEA IS GOOD FOR PCOS?

 There are two main types of green tea: matcha and regular, loose leaf green tea.
-While both types offer remarkable health benefits, matcha can have up to 137 times more antioxidants than loose leaf green tea.
-This high antioxidant concentration gives matcha more anti-inflammatory properties, therefore making it a better choice for polycystic ovarian syndrome (source).
+While both types offer remarkable health benefits, matcha can have at least three times more antioxidants than many loose leaf green teas.
+This high antioxidant concentration gives matcha more anti-inflammatory properties, making it a better choice for PCOS (source).

 Now, if you’re not familiar with matcha it’s simply green tea leaves that have been ground into a powder.